nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/use-of-mvel-in-automation-chains.md

 *   `Document.type`: returns the Nuxeo EP Document type of the document (like "File", "Folder", ...);

-*   `Document.lifeCycle`: returns the current life cycle state of the document;
+*   `Document.lifeCycle`: returns the current lifecycle state of the document;

 *   `Document.name`: returns the name of the document (last part of the path);